60 Timing shifts: Risks to Seasonal Management

 Affiliations: NEFSC

-54.1 Introduction to Indicator
+60.1 Introduction to Indicator

-Changes in phenology, the seasonal timing of recurring life-cycle events, are a primary indicator of species responses to climate change [88].
-Observed phenological changes in the Northeast Shelf include shifts in spawning, migration [89], prey availability, and seasonal phytoplankton bloom timing.
+Changes in phenology, the seasonal timing of recurring life-cycle events, are a primary indicator of species responses to climate change [64].
+Observed phenological changes on the Northeast Shelf include shifts in spawning, migration [7], prey availability, and seasonal phytoplankton bloom timing.
 Changes in the timing of physical drivers such as the onset of stratification and fall turnover timing directly and indirectly affect life-cycle events.
-The phenological responses are often species-specific and vary depending on the primary environmental driver [88].
+The phenological responses are often species-specific and vary depending on the primary environmental driver [64].

-54.2 Key Results and Visualizations
+60.2 Key Results and Visualizations

-Migration timing of some tuna and large whale species has also changed.
+Migration timing of some tuna and large whale species has changed.
 For example, tuna were caught in recreational fisheries 50 days earlier in the year in 2019 compared to 2002.
-[89]

 In Cape Cod Bay, peak spring habitat use by right and humpback whales has shifted 18-19 days later over time.
 [65]